jtheisen/reconciler/readme.md

   will probably never be.
-- The foreign key properties in the template entity must be set to match the respective navigational properties before the call to one of the `Reconcile` overloads.
+- The foreign key properties in the template entity must be set to match the respective navigational properties before the call to one of the `Reconcile` overloads is made.
 For example, it should be that `person.AddressId == person.Address.Id` in the unit test's sample model.
 - The extent must represent a subtree, ie. have no cycles, and all entities must appear only once.